-Cash, cash equivalents and short-term investments are invested with a Canadian chartered bank or a financial institution controlled by a Canadian chartered bank.
-Sensitivity to a plus or minus 1% change in rates, based on the balance of cash, cash equivalents and short-term investments at March 31, 2020, would have a nominal impact on net income.
+Cash, cash equivalents, and short-term investments are invested with a Canadian chartered bank or a financial institution controlled by a Canadian chartered bank.
+Sensitivity to a plus or minus 1% change in rates, based on the balance of cash and cash equivalents at June 30, 2020, would affect the net loss by plus or minus \$960 during a twelve-month period.